Y0Coss/docs-fork/pages/network/load_balancer/case_http2/guide.en-gb.md

 ## Objective

-The OVHcloud Load Balancer TCP frontends do not currently support the HTTP/2 protocol.
-However, you can bypass this restriction by using TCP mode with the ALPN extension of the TLS protocol.
+The TCP frontends of the OVHcloud Load Balancer, operating at Layer 4 (Transport level), do not directly interpret the HTTP/2 protocol.
+However, they can route HTTP/2 traffic between the client and the backend servers, provided that its routing is manually configured.

-ALPN (Application-Layer Protocol Negotiation) is a TLS extension that enables the application layer to negotiate which protocol will be used (h2 in this case).

 **This guide is designed to help you create an HTTP/2 service with the OVHcloud Load Balancer solution.
 Here, we will configure this service to balance the load across several servers responding with HTTP/2.**